pyflosic/fodMC/examples/fortran/README.md

 - the file lists a number of possible examples

-#### xx_database_xx

-- contains information about the atomic species
-- different settings for all-electron and effective-core potentials (ecp)

 #### clean.sh

 Usage
 ``` should work with other shells too
 ./clean.sh
 ```

 #### Visualization